2013 Golden Pints

 real sense of affinity and we’ve been supporting each other along the way.

-Also BeerMoth in Manchester – I find exciting in the range and events they
+Also BeerMoth in Manchester – I find exciting in the range and

 put on, which is just over the peaks.